LuciferaseMaster/PrePrint-Template-for-AnyRxiv/README.md

 # PrePrint Template for AnyRxiv
 MS Word and Libre Office templates for a nicer and more readable #PrePrint manuscript.

 Don't forget that you can (allowed by the publisher) usually post preprints and postprints (version of an ["Accepted manuscript"](/preprint_logos/svg_files/postprint_v1b.svg)) even after you have published your paper in a journal.
-This way you can make it more accessible if it's paywalled, correct typos or make some improvements (e.g. colored pictures instead of greyscale ones in the original paper).
+This way you can make it more accessible if it's paywalled, correct typos or make some improvements: for example, [colored pictures instead of greyscale ones in the original paper](https://osf.io/9wcv5/files/osfstorage)).

 These templates aim to create reader-friendly PrePrints.